 - Lots of Prior Fillings – As adults age, their fillings also age and cavities can form around and under the fillings.
 Anyone with prior dental work, should adhere to a strict oral hygiene routine and regularly schedule dental checkups and teeth cleanings to preserve the health of their teeth.

-Cavities and the Tooth Decay Process
+Tooth Decay Process

 The tooth decay process starts when the enamel thins.
 Depending on the degree of thinning and the hole formed, it could be classified as either a microcavity or a cavity.